danielcf147/Desafio-Fullstack-1/README.md

 # Desafio 1

 To start this project, it is necessary to install the dependencies, which will be used in the tests.
-So use the command below to install such dependencies:
+To install frontend and backend dependences, you need to open a Integrated Terminal of each folder, one related to backend and the other related to the frontend.
+Then use the command below to install such dependencies:

 ````
-yarn install
+yarn install or npm install
 ````
 <br>

-With that done, to run your application, just use the command
+With that done, to run your application you need to do the following steps, set your .env using the .env.exemple as exemple.
+After run the following code on your backend terminal "yarn typeorm migration:run -d src/data-source", after that done you just need to use the following command on both terminals, backend and frontend
 ````
 yarn dev
 ````